mystic-devloper/MPA-Mystic-Precision-Arm/README.md

   For compiling for ARMv9-A replace `arm-linux-gnueabihf-gcc` to `aarch64-linux-gnu`.

-**A important thing to keep in mind**, you can run programs built for `ARMv8-A` on `ARMv9-A` and so some extent vice-versa.
+**A important thing to keep in mind**, you can run programs built for `ARMv8-A` on `ARMv9-A` and for some extent vice-versa.
 But if a program is native to `ARMv7-A` then, you can run it on `ARMv8-A` or `ARMv9-A` machines and vice-versa.

 ## Contributions
 This project welcomes contributions and if you are interested feel free to contribute!